Running Scheduled Tasks in SQL Server Express

 Now we have our script ready and tested, we can proceed to the next step and schedule the execution of the script.

-Create Scheduled Task SQLCMD (.BAT) Script
+Create Scheduled Task for sqlcmd Script

 Open Task Scheduler